 - you should bring enough to eat and drink for the expected duration of the walk.
 An overall speed of two miles per hour is a good rule of thumb so a six mile walk can be expected to take three hours and a twelve mile walk six hours.
 Those figures aren’t guaranteed, though – over estimate if anything.

 - well-behaved dogs may be able to come on walks at the leader’s discretion but quite often we will be walking in areas where dogs are specifically excluded.
-If you would like to bring your dog along please ask the programme secretary several days in advance, using the contact form on this web site.
+If you would like to bring your dog along please use our contact form to ask the membership secretary several days in advance.
+Click here to see the contact form.